Aarnav005/Option-Pricing-Model/README.md

-Here’s a sample `README.md` file for your GitHub repository to explain your Option Pricing Model web application built with Streamlit and the Black-Scholes formula:

----

 # Option Pricing Model

 This is a web-based application that allows users to calculate European-style option prices (Call and Put) using the **Black-Scholes** formula.
 The app also computes the Greeks (Delta, Gamma, Theta, Vega) for both Call and Put options.